ibm-cloud-docs/power-iaas/faq.md

 {: faq}

 On an AIX Virtual Machine, the following databases are supported:
-  - IBM Db2 for LUW (Linux, UNIX, and Windows) version 10.5, or later
+  - IBM&reg; Db2 for LUW (Linux, UNIX, and Windows) version 10.5, or later
   - Oracle Database 12.1.0.2, or later
   - SAP Adaptive Server Enterprise 16.0 SP03, or later